We strive to

 Teeth change over the years, just as our bodies do.
 Over time, teeth may become stained or plaque builds up, leading to health problems from infected gums.
 Some medications may cause dry mouth or reduced saliva flow.
 Fillings crack or degrade over time.
 We can help to prevent these types of problems with regular checkups.
 Good daily hygiene and proper eating are also important to maintain or prevent tooth decay or tooth loss.
 If your gums become red or start to bleed and/or teeth begin to loosen, please contact us at your earliest convenience.

 If a tooth is damaged or infected, it used to require extraction.
 But with today’s dentistry and advanced technology, we can save the tooth with a root canal.
 Using this procedure, the pulp chamber is removed and replaced with a dental filling.
-With anesthetics, root canal therapy is manageable and no longer dreaded like it was in the past.
+With anesthetics, dental root canals therapies are manageable and no longer dreaded like it was in the past.

 If it’s time for a teeth cleaning, or if you’d like to schedule a no-cost/no-obligation consultation, call us at (708) 599-2929.